 Samie Lee, Staff Reporter

-Samie Lee is a Copy Chief and Graphic Designer for ‘The Observatory’ yearbook.
-She is also a Staff Reporter for 'The Science Survey.'
-Samie believes that the most appealing aspect of journalistic writing is in its ability to connect people worldwide and spread information and stories to those whom it reaches.
+Samie Lee is a Copy Chief and Chief Graphic Designer for ‘The Observatory’ yearbook.
+She is also a Staff Reporter for ‘The Science Survey’ newspaper.
+Samie believes that the most appealing aspect of journalistic writing is in its ability to connect people worldwide and to spread information and stories to those whom it reaches.
 These elements are also heavily present in journalistic photography, where a heavier focus on emotion and visual representations can also convey the same meanings.
-Outside of school, Samie likes to fence as well as play video games.
-She is still unsure about what she would like to do in the future, but she would prefer to pursue something in the humanities filed, where she believes her ability shines brightest whether it is through writing or the arts.
+Samie likes watching movies and shows, and she plays games with her friends.
+She is planning on studying and pursuing neuroscience or psychology in the future.
+But she also wishes to continue her interest in the humanities, doing art and writing as a hobby whenever she can.

 Georgie Barth, Staff Reporter